mirca/mirca.github.io-www/_posts/2018-02-27-majorization-minimization-tensorflow.md

 We want to estimate the slope and the intercept of the line that "best" describes the mean of every Poisson random variable.
+Let's then code up an affine function:

 ```python